GamerSenior/GamerSenior/README.md

 ### Hi there 👋
-My name is Giovani Garcia, working as a Fullstack Developer for 5 years.
+My name is Giovani Garcia, 5 years of experience developing Web Applications and integrations.

 🔭 I’m currently looking for work.
 Contact me: abelgiovani@gmail.com

-🌱 I’m currently learning Zig.
+🌱 I’m currently learning Ziglang.

 ⚡ Fun fact: People think I'm indian but my grandparents are from Portugal and Spain.
 <!--